COMPASS: Complete Multimodal Fusion via Proxy Tokens and Shared Spaces for Ubiquitous Sensing: Introduction

 \section{Introduction}

-Multimodal sensing systems that combine heterogeneous sensors, such as WiFi, mmWave radar, RFID, RGB cameras, and LiDAR, are increasingly used in intelligent environments for human activity recognition and behavior understanding~\cite{Yang2023SenseFi,Xiao2022WirelessSensingSurvey,Zheng2023PoseEstimationSurvey}.
-By leveraging complementary cues across sensing streams, multimodal models often achieve substantially stronger performance than single-modality systems~\cite{Zhao2024FusionSurvey}.
-In real deployments, however, one or more modalities are frequently unavailable at inference time due to sensor failure, occlusion, power constraints, communication instability, or privacy restrictions~\cite{Wu2024MissingModalitySurvey}.
-This makes missing-modality robustness a practical requirement rather than a corner case.
+Multimodal sensing systems that integrate heterogeneous sensors, such as WiFi, mmWave radar, RFID, RGB cameras, depth cameras, and LiDAR, are increasingly used in intelligent environments for human activity recognition and behavior understanding~\cite{Yang2023SenseFi,Xiao2022WirelessSensingSurvey,Zheng2023PoseEstimationSurvey}.
+By exploiting complementary cues across sensing streams, multimodal models often achieve substantially better performance than single-modality systems~\cite{Zhao2024FusionSurvey}.
+In real deployments, however, one or more modalities are frequently unavailable at inference time due to sensor failure, occlusion, power constraints, communication instability, deployment-specific hardware availability, or privacy restrictions~\cite{Wu2024MissingModalitySurvey}.
+Robustness to missing modalities is therefore a practical requirement rather than a corner case.

-A natural way to handle missing modalities is to adapt the model to the observed subset.
-Existing approaches typically skip absent branches, switch to subset-dependent or conditioned fusion modules~\cite{Ma2022RobustMissing,Chen2025XFi,Liu2023AttentionFusion} (see Fig.~\ref{fig:fusion_layouts}(b)), or reconstruct missing signals or features through imputation~\cite{Ma2021SMIL,Zhang2025Imputation,Wang2023ShaSpec}~(see Fig.~\ref{fig:fusion_layouts}(c)).
-While these strategies can alleviate information loss, they often overlook a more structural problem: the fusion module is usually trained to combine a fixed set of modality representations, but is then asked to operate on a different input pattern at test time.
-We argue that the missing-modality problem is therefore not only an information-loss problem, but also a \emph{fusion-interface mismatch} problem.
+A natural strategy for handling missing modalities is to adapt the model to the observed subset.
+Existing approaches typically skip absent branches, switch to subset-dependent or conditioned fusion modules~\cite{Ma2022RobustMissing,Chen2025XFi,Liu2023AttentionFusion}~(see Fig.~\ref{fig:fusion_layouts}(b)), or recover missing information through reconstruction and imputation~\cite{Ma2021SMIL,Zhang2025Imputation,Wang2023ShaSpec}~(see Fig.~\ref{fig:fusion_layouts}(c)).
+These strategies address an important aspect of the problem: missing modalities reduce the available information.
+However, they often under-emphasize a more structural issue.
+A fusion head is usually trained to consume a canonical set of modality representations, but at inference time it may receive a different number of inputs, a different input layout, or a different pattern of cross-modal interactions.
+We therefore argue that missing modalities cause not only information loss but also a \emph{fusion-interface mismatch}.